 A spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more (lumbar puncture) is done if CT is inconclusive or if CT is normal but doctors still suspect a subarachnoid hemorrhage.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (lumbar puncture) is done if CT is inconclusive or if CT is normal but doctors still suspect a subarachnoid hemorrhage.
 It can detect any blood in the fluid that surrounds the brain and spinal cord (cerebrospinal fluid).
 A spinal tap is not done if doctors suspect that pressure within the skull is increased enough to make doing a spinal tap risky.

 Treatment of SAH

 Medications to relieve the headache

 A procedure to treat aneurysms

 People who may have had a subarachnoid hemorrhage are hospitalized immediately.
 When possible, they are transported to a center that specializes in treating stroke.
 Bed rest with no exertion is essential.